 Perhaps it’s best to begin this guide by saying that GutterGrowing is not new or unusual.
-Many types of fruit and veg are grown in large commercial vertical growing systems using big metal industrial size gutters.
+Many types of fruit and veg are grown in large automated commercial vertical growing systems using big metal industrial size gutters.

 The GutterGrow project (kindly funded by EEDA and the RSA) was an R&D project looking at taking the ideas from the commercial growers and then scaling them down to make smaller low cost GutterGrowing systems that anyone could construct and use.
 In particular it was important that the systems could be used in urban areas where many people do not have access to gardens or allotments.